Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 Contoso has a presence across Europe and North America.
 Contoso's headquarters are located in London, UK.
 Contoso also has regional HQ offices in Amsterdam and Chicago.
 Contoso has a large number of branch offices (around 500) across the US and Europe.
 Each branch office contains a CPE that is connected to the local regional HQ via S2S VPN.

-Contoso has decided to adopt Enterprise scale recommendations for building their network architecture in Azure.
+Contoso has decided to adopt Enterprise-Scale recommendations for building their network architecture in Azure.
 Key decisions they have adopted include:

 1. The deployment of a Microsoft-managed network in Azure using Azure Virtual WAN to interconnect all Azure and on-premises locations around the world.